RhetTbull/osxphotos/README.md

                                   Search by end item date, e.g.
                                   2000-01-12T12:00:00 or 2000-12-31 (ISO 8601
                                   w/o TZ).
+  --update                        Only export new or updated files.
+See notes
+                                  below on export and --update.
   --export-as-hardlink            Hardlink files instead of copying them.
+                                  Cannot be used with --exiftool which creates copies of the files with embedded EXIF data.
   --overwrite                     Overwrite existing files.
 Default behavior
                                   is to add (1), (2), etc to filename if file already exists.
 Use this with caution as it